 Awarded to a graduating fourth year BSW student who achieves the highest grade point average in the professional years of study and who demonstrates an outstanding contribution in field education.
 The value of the award is $500 and includes a certificate.
 If two or more candidates achieve the same GPA and are judged to be sufficient and of equal merit, the award may be shared.
 Students are selected by the School of Social Work on the recommendation of the Social Work Departmental Group.

 Awarded to a graduating fourth year BSW student who demonstrates an outstanding contribution to social work leadership in Northeastern Ontario.
 This leadership shall be demonstrated by: i.
 Understanding and enacting the core principles of anti-oppressive practice in a variety of ways such as: achievements in field education, academic assignments, group projects, classroom discussions, extra-curricular activities, peer mentoring and leadership; ii.
 Using anti-oppressive practice to promote empowerment among oppressed groups; and iii.
 Challenging inequality and/or oppression in their own lives and practice.
-The recipient, who will receive a certificate at Convocation, is selected by the School of Social Work on the recommendation of the Social Work Departmental Group.

 Established in memory of Lindsay Margaret Wilson, a graduate of Nipissing University who had dedicated her life to the community support and advocacy of people with special needs or disabilities.
 The award is given to a full-time student, with preference to a student enrolled in the Bachelor of Arts program majoring in Child and Family Studies or the Bachelor of Social Work program.
+The recipient should demonstrate a commitment to and knowledge of advocacy for community integration of children, youth and/or adults with special needs acquired through employment, education and/or volunteer work.
+Preference is also given to college transfer and mature students.

 Presented to a full time second, third or fourth year student majoring in Social Welfare or Social Work with a minimum 70% average.
 The recipient must also demonstrate financial need and be a resident of Ontario as defined by OSAP.

 Awarded to a full time student enrolled in the Bachelor of Social Work program who demonstrates financial need and is a resident of Ontario as defined by OSAP.
 Preference is given to a student in third or fourth year who demonstrates dedication to the North Bay and Nipissing community through their involvement in community service.
-Apply on the Web Bursary application available on Web Advisor October 1.
-Deadline: 4:00 pm November 1.

 Awarded in support of the donor's community initiatives and in conjunction with the Nipissing University Alumni Advisory Board.
 It is presented to a student in the Bachelor of Social Work program who has demonstrated financial need and community involvement.